microsoft/FASTER/cc/README.md

 Building on Windows
 -------------------
-Create new directory "build" off the root directory (FAST\cc).
+Create new directory "build" off the root directory (FASTER\cc).
 From the new "build" directory, execute:

   cmake .. -G "<MSVC compiler> Win64"